-I’m Eric Butler, a third-year Ph.D. student in Computer Science and Engineering at the University of Washington.
+I’m Eric Butler, a fourth-year Ph.D. student in Computer Science and Engineering at the University of Washington.
 I work in the Center for Game Science.
 My research advisor is Zoran Popović.
 I received my M.S. and B.S. in Computer Science from Carnegie Mellon University.
-My research broadly works towards using computation to help the game development process, primarily through tools for design support and automation.
+My research broadly works towards using computation to help with education and/or the game development process, primarily through tools for design support and automation.
 I like creating stuff like games and making it easier to create that stuff (and messing around with computers).
 You can check out things I’ve made on my projects page.

 Yun-En Liu, Travis Mandel, Eric Butler, Erik Andersen, Eleanor O’Rourke, Emma Brunskill, Zoran Popović,